 How you saying all lives matter when the stats say we are not adjacent”.

-It’s tracks like this that not only give The Iceberg much of its political bite but also it’s humanity and soul, keeping one foot grounded and connected to the reality we find ourselves face with.
+It’s tracks like this that not only give The Iceberg much of its political bite but also it’s humanity and soul, keeping one foot grounded and connected to the reality we find ourselves faced with.
 A concept unfortunately largely lost on a significant portion of today’s contemporary emcees in the genre today.
 While there’s no shortage of tracks of this nature present throughout The Iceberg’s 48 minute run time, perhaps the album’s most powerful and poignant track is “You Grew Up”.
 A semi autobiographical story where Oddisee details and explores the importance oh how our own upbringings are critically important to the way we live our lives and how we interact with the rest of the world.
 Oddisee addresses these as significant causes and factors for terrible acts of violence such as racism, police brutality and terrorism.
-In the songs first verse Oddisee tells the story of his friendship with white childhood friend who drifts apart due to his friend’s prejudice against his father’s background as a Sudanese immigrant and eventually becoming a police officer who kills a Black man sitting in his car.
+In the song’s first verse Oddisee tells the story of his friendship with a white childhood friend who drifts apart due to his friend’s prejudice against his father’s background as a Sudanese immigrant and eventually becoming a police officer who kills a Black man sitting in his car.
 On the song Oddisee raps,

 “But things changed when his pops got laid off